-In the wake of the January 25th "Egyptian Revolution," this arts festival with 48 premier Middle Eastern and Western artists participating was particularly special, reinforcing the need to work together towards a better future.
+In the wake of the January 25, 2011 "Egyptian Revolution," this exhibition featuring 48 premier Middle Eastern and Western artists, reinforced the need to work together towards a better future.

 A celebration of contemporary Coptic icons by the renowned Egyptian icon writer, Magdy Williams.

-Prayer and contemplation inspired this exhibition/installation that travelled from Cairo, Egypt to Washington D.C. and on to New York City.
-48 noted artists of Christian, Muslim and Jewish backgrounds each painted a life-size fiberglass form in one of four poses of prayer.
+Prayer and contemplation inspired this exhibition/installation that travelled from Cairo, Egypt to Washington D.C. and New York City.
+48 premier artists of Christian, Muslim and Jewish backgrounds each painted a life-size fiberglass form in one of four poses of prayer.

-A year on from the "Egyptian Revolution," this art exhibition and festival was about looking to the future and building on new friendships across borders involving 45 premier Arab and Western visual artists.
+A year after the 2011 "Egyptian Revolution," this art exhibition was about looking to the future and building on new friendships across borders involving 45 premier Arab and Western visual artists.

-Life-size fiberglass donkeys were painted or decorated by 45 prominent artists from the Middle East and West.
-They were first exhibited in and around Cairo, Egypt, as well as in London at the world renowned St Paul's Cathedral.
+Life-size fiberglass donkeys were painted or decorated by 45 noted artists from the Middle East and West.
+They were first exhibited throughout Cairo, Egypt, followed by in London at the world renowned St Paul's Cathedral.

-A strategic peacebuilding exhibition featuring 31 premier Middle Eastern contemporary women artists focused on the crucial role that Middle Eastern women play in shaping a harmonious world.
-Beginning in Amman, Jordan and touring in the UK and North America, I AM visually celebrates the rich, diverse and pivotal contribution that Middle Eastern women make to the enduring global quest for harmony and peace.
+A strategic exhibition featuring 31 premier Middle Eastern contemporary women artists focused on the crucial role that Middle Eastern women play in shaping a harmonious world.
+Beginning in Amman, Jordan and touring in the UK and North America, I AM visually celebrated the rich, diverse and pivotal contribution that Middle Eastern women make to the enduring global quest for harmony and peace.

-A ground-breaking interfaith traveling exhibition of original artwork by 47 premier Arab, Persian and Jewish artists of Christian, Muslim and Jewish faith backgrounds; 47 paintings on the theme of what we hold in common.
-The exhibition opened in Paris in February 2015, toured Europe, stopped in Cairo, Egypt and continued across the United States ending in September 2016.
+A ground-breaking exhibition of original artwork by 47 premier Arab, Persian and Jewish artists of Christian, Muslim and Jewish faith backgrounds - 47 paintings on the theme of what we hold in common.
+The exhibition opened in Paris in February 2015, toured Europe, was showcased Cairo, Egypt and continued across the United States.

 A peacebuilding art exhibition of 21 life-sized fiberglass “Maltese” donkeys painted by premier Maltese, Gozitan, Egyptian and Western artists symbolizing the need for peace and compassion between the Middle East and West, and throughout the Mediterranean Basin